AdobeXD/plugin-samples/Guides/how-to-integrate-with-OAuth-guide/readme.md

 selection.insertionParent.addChild(text); // [4]
 text.moveInParentCoordinates(100, 100); // [5]
 ```
-1. Create a new `Text` instance
+1. Create a new `Text` instance in XD
-2. Populate the text with the stringified version of the profile json
+2. Populate the text with the stringified version of the profile `json` object
 3. Add the `styleRanges` for the text
 4. Insert the text
 5. Move the text inside the artboard to make it visible